 It is certainly an interesting issue whether to view white-collar misconduct and crime as acts of individuals perceived as 'rotten apples' or as an indication of systems failure in the company, the industry or the society as a whole.
 The perspective of occupational crime is favoring the individualistic model of deviance, which is a human failure model of misconduct and crime.
 This rotten apple view of white-collar crime is a comfortable perspective to adopt for business organizations as it allows them to look no further than suspect individuals.
-It is only when other forms of group (O'Connor, 2005) and/or systemic (Punch, 2003) corruption and other kinds of crime erupt upon a business enterprise that a more critical look is taken of white-collar criminality.
+It is only when other forms of group xviii and/or systemic xix corruption and other kinds of crime erupt upon a business enterprise that a more critical look is taken of white-collar criminality.
 Furthermore, when serious misconduct occurs and is repeated, there seems to be a tendency to consider crime as a result of bad practice, lack of resources or mismanagement, rather than acts of criminals.

-The 'rotten apple' metaphor has been extended to include the group level view of cultural deviance in organizations with a 'rotten barrel' metaphor (O'Connor, 2005).
-Furthermore, Punch (2003) has pushed the notion of 'rotten orchards' to highlight deviance at the systemic level.
-Punch (2003:172) notes, "the metaphor of 'rotten orchards' indicate(s) that it is sometimes not the apple, or even the barrel, that is rotten but the system (or significant parts of the system)".
+The 'rotten apple' metaphor has been extended to include the group level view of cultural deviance in organizations with a 'rotten barrel' metaphor.
+Furthermore, the notion of 'rotten orchards' is pushed to highlight deviance at the systemic level.
+Punch^{xx} notes, "the metaphor of 'rotten orchards' indicate(s) that it is sometimes not the apple, or even the barrel, that is rotten but the system (or significant parts of the system)".